aduo122/Crack-Coding-Interview/Leetcode.md

     11 Container With Most Water
     42 Trapping Rain Water
     238 Product of Array Except Self
+    75. Sort Colors
+    left pointer for putting < to left, right pointer for putting > to right, the rest is just fine, cur pointer for getting cur value

   DP, compare current, match or not, find result from next layer